-- 31 August 1946: Lt.
+31 August 1946: Lt.
 Col. Donald G. McPherson, who had served as deputy commander under Col. Noel F. Parrish, assumed command of the 385th AAF Base Unit, the only unit remaining at Tuskegee Army Air Field.
-(385th AAF Base Unit history, Jun-Oct 1946, vol. I). - 1 September 1946: The training department at Tuskegee Army Air Field inactivated.
+(385th AAF Base Unit history, Jun-Oct 1946, vol. I).

+1 September 1946: The training department at Tuskegee Army Air Field inactivated.
 It had remained active after pilot training at Tuskegee ended (29 June) in order to help the remaining pilots at the base to maintain their flying proficiency.
-(385th AAF Base Unit history, Jun-Oct 1946, vol. I). - 5 October 1946: The Army Air Forces Weather Station at Tuskegee Army Air Field closed.
-(Histories of Tuskegee Army Air Field at Air Force Historical Research Agency). - 22 October 1946: Army Air Forces officials at Tuskegee Army Air Field met with representatives of the U.S. Army Corps of Engineers to hammer out details of transfer of the base by the end of the year. - 5 December 1946: President Harry S. Truman issued Executive Order 9808, establishing a President's Committee on Civil Rights.
+(385 $^{\rm th}$ AAF Base Unit history, Jun-Oct 1946, vol. I).

+5 October 1946: The Army Air Forces Weather Station at Tuskegee Army Air Field closed.
+(Histories of Tuskegee Army Air Field at Air Force Historical Research Agency).

+- 22 October 1946: Army Air Forces officials at Tuskegee Army Air Field met with representatives of the U.S. Army Corps of Engineers to hammer out details of transfer of the base by the end of the year. - 5 December 1946: President Harry S. Truman issued Executive Order 9808, establishing a President's Committee on Civil Rights.
 Among the members he appointed to the committee were Charles E. Wilson, president of General Electric, and Franklin D. Roosevelt, Jr., some of the late president.
 The findings of the commission encouraged Truman to announce a civil rights campaign early in 1948.
 (Chauncey Spencer; David McCullough, Truman [New York: Simon and Schuster, 1992), p.
-587; Lawrence P. Scott and William W. Womack Sr., Double V [East Lansing: Michigan State University Press, 1994], pp. 274-275). - 12 June 1947: Tuskegee Army Air Field closed permanently when the 385th AAF Base Unit, the last unit there, was discontinued.
+587; Lawrence P. Scott and William W. Womack Sr., Double V [East Lansing: Michigan State University Press, 1994], pp. 274-275). - May 1947: Col. Noel F. Parrish's thesis for Air Command and Staff School at Maxwell Field, entitled "Segregation of Negroes in the Army Air Forces," was published.
+He condemned the continuing racial segregation in the Army Air Forces and called for integration instead.
+His thesis noted that most black persons in America were part white, and many white persons in America were part black, and that persons should be judged as individuals, not as part of some amorphous racial group. - 12 June 1947: Tuskegee Army Air Field closed permanently when the 385th AAF Base Unit, the last unit there, was discontinued.
 (385th AAF Base Unit organization record card). - 1 July 1947: The 477th Composite Group and the 617th Bombardment Squadron, which had been assigned to it, were inactivated at Lockbourne, Ohio.
 At the same time, the 99th Fighter Squadron, which had also been assigned to the 477th Composite Group, was reassigned to the newly reactivated 332d Fighter Group at Lockbourne.
 Capt.
 Melvin T. Jackson was commander of the 99th Fighter Squadron at the time.
 At the same time, the inactivated 100th and 301st Fighter Squadrons were activated again, and assigned, like the 99th Fighter Squadron, to the 332d Fighter Group.
 Maj.
 Andrew D. Turner became commander of the 100th Fighter Squadron.
 The group and its squadrons were equipped with P-47 aircraft.
-(Maurer, Combat Squadrons of the Air Force, World War II; Maurer, Air Force Combat Units of World War II; Lineage and honors history of the 99th Fighter Squadron; 100th Fighter Squadron lineage and honors history)

-28 July 1947: The 332d Fighter Wing was established.
+(Maurer, Combat Squadrons of the Air Force, World War II; Maurer, Air Force Combat Units of World War II; Lineage and honors history of the 99th Fighter Squadron; 100th Fighter Squadron lineage and honors history) - 28 July 1947: The 332d Fighter Wing was established. - 15 August 1947: The 332d Fighter Wing was activated under the command of Major Edward C. Gleed at Lockbourne Army Air Base.
+The 332d Fighter Group was assigned to the wing.
+At about the same time, Capt.
+Elwood T. Driver assumed command of the 100th Fighter Squadron, succeeding Maj.
+Andrew D. Turner.
+(100th Fighter Squadron lineage and honors history).